bramleyccslab/flask-tasks/README.md

 users from a single URL, keeping track of their status through task stages, and writing appropriate results to a database.

+For hosting a flask task on the lab server, checkout [this wiki page](https://github.com/bramleyccslab/flask-tasks/wiki/Hosting-on-eco).

 ## Requirements

 Python 3 (good for any Python3 greater than 3.4)